 Sarah Bohndiek (co-lead Early Detection Programme)

 In addition to co-leading our Early Detection research across the Centre, Sarah has research groups at the CRUK Cambridge Institute and Dept of Physics developing novel imaging approaches that can be applied to understand the role of the tumour microenvironment in cancer progression.
+Sarah will be Professor of Biomedical Physics.

 James Brenton (co-lead Ovarian Cancer Programme)

 James co-leads our Ovarian Cancer Programme and his research group at the CRUK Cambridge Institute focuses on discovering improved treatments for epithelial ovarian cancer using laboratory and clinical studies.
+James will be Professor of Ovarian Cancer Medicine.

 Charlotte Coles (Breast Cancer Programme and CRUK RadNet Cambridge lead)